Graooo/portfolio-template/README.md

 ### Guide to use

 You don't need to dive in a complex JSX code to change anything.
-I stored all my image and text inside the src/data folder.
-You just simply find correct files and change contents you want.
+I stored all my image and text inside the src/data folder, just simply find a correct file and change contents you want.
 For Avatar, you should use a square image and name it as Avatar.png.

 Cheer me a :star: if you see this response is helpful.
 Thank you in advance :muscle::muscle::muscle: